-5.1.2 Graduates' perception of Penang's labour market and their future intentions distribution for age and educational attainment as Malaysia's.
-The average refers to the average in years 2014-15, 2016 and 2018.
+5.1.2 Graduates' perception of Penang's labour market and their future intentions

 We asked respondents to rate their perception of Penang's job and industry outlook.
 We found that graduates who are employed viewed Penang's job prospects positively.
-As can be seen in Figure 5.2, on average, graduates who were employed rated the job outlook of my industry in Penang is vibrant and dynamic (mean=3.68, median=4) higher than unemployed graduates (mean=3.39, median=3)28.
+As can be seen in Figure 5.2, on average, graduates who were employed rated the job outlook of my industry in Penang is vibrant and dynamic (mean=3.68, median=4) higher than unemployed graduates (mean=3.39, median=3).
 They also rated Penang has provided sufficient high-qualified job opportunities in general (mean=3.34, median=3) higher than unemployed graduates (mean=2.86, median=3).
-It is noteworthy that a majority of graduates rating Penang positively are working in engineering-related jobs (especially for the vibrant job outlook) and accounting and audit, which further reinforce the job variability offered by the high-tech manufacturing companies in Penang29.
-In contrast, a majority of unemployed graduates who were less optimistic on these statements have the intention to explore work opportunities outside Penang.
+It is noteworthy that a majority of graduates rating Penang positively are working in engineering-related jobs (especially for the vibrant job outlook) and accounting and audit, which further reinforce the job variability offered by the high-tech manufacturing companies in Penang.29 In contrast, a majority of unemployed graduates who were less optimistic on these statements have the intention to explore work opportunities outside Penang.